-This report describes the use of restrictive housing (RH) within the Nebraska Department of Correctional Services (NDCS) between July 1, 2023, and June 30, 2024 (Fiscal Year [FY] 2024).
-July 1, 2016, NDCS discontinued the use of restrictive housing for disciplinary purposes.
-NDCS utilizes restrictive housing as a tool to assess and mitigate the risk of those persons who pose a significant threat to the safety of themselves or others, or to the security of the facilities.
-The risk those persons pose is assessed regularly (which will be outlined later in this document).
+This report describes the use of restrictive housing (RH) within the Nebraska Department of Correctional Services (NDCS) between July 1, 2024, and June 30, 2025 (Fiscal Year [FY] 2025).
+NDCS utilizes restrictive housing as a tool to assess and mitigate the risk of those persons who pose a significant threat to the safety of themselves, others, or to the security of the facilities.
+The risk those persons pose is assessed regularly (which will be outlined later in this report).
 This ensures these individuals are removed from restrictive housing when that risk has been reduced to a level that suggests the individual can be managed safely in a less restrictive setting.
-Additionally, in January 2021, NDCS discontinued the use of restrictive housing at the Nebraska Correctional Center for Women; this means there are no active restrictive housing units for females at any of the NDCS facilities.
-Therefore, all the restrictive housing data provided in this report will be for the male restrictive housing population.